 Benefits for the employer

-- Employers National Insurance savings.
+- It brings employers National Insurance savings

-- Promotes and provides carbon efficient vehicles.
+- It promotes and provides carbon efficient vehicles

 Benefits for the employee

-- Tax and National Insurance savings.
+- It brings employees tax and National Insurance savings

-- Benefit from further fleet discounts.
+- It offers further fleet discounts

-- Expert management of vehicle downtime.
+- It provides expert management of vehicle downtime

 In all other ways, the car is run in a similar way to a company car.

-The switch in focus from the company to the driver means two further differences: the car is the driver’s choice; and because the employee owns it, there is no benefit-in- kind company car tax liability.
+The switch in focus from the company to the driver means two further differences: the car is the driver’s choice; and, because the employee owns it, there is no benefit-in- kind company car tax liability.

-One additional feature of an ECO scheme is that employees are given a much wider choice of cars, and they may be given the further option of trading up (with a cost) or trading down (with a saving).
+One additional feature of an ECO scheme is that employees are given a much wider choice of cars and they may be given the further option of trading up (with a cost) or trading down (with a saving).

-Employers may introduce additional controls for health and safety reasons, or they may choose to add incentives to drivers: for example, additions to their monthly allowance if they choose more environmentally friendly vehicles.
+Employers may introduce additional controls for health and safety reasons, or they may choose to add incentives to drivers: for example, additions to their monthly allowance if they choose more environmentally-friendly vehicles.

-The final value of the vehicle is also guaranteed, allowing the employee the opportunity to renew their contract with the provider for a completely new car, as well as offering them the choice of either handing the car back or buying their current ECO vehicle to keep or sell it onwards.
+The final value of the vehicle is also guaranteed, allowing the employee the opportunity to renew his or her contract with the provider for a completely new car, as well as offering the choice of either handing the car back or buying the current ECO vehicle to keep or sell on.